Harry Burnett Lumsden: Later life

 In 1852, Lumsden departed Peshawar and took leave in Britain after fifteen years continuous service in India.
 On 1 March 1853 he was promoted to captain and on 6 February 1854 was made a brevet Major for services in the last Sikh war.
 He returned to India in 1855 and resumed command of the Guides.

 In 1857 he was sent on a mission to Kandahar with his younger brother Peter and Henry Bellew to assess the current military and political situation in Afghanistan.
 In May 1857, the Indian Mutiny broke out, causing Lumsden to fear for his safety six hundred miles from the nearest British post in Jacobabad and dependent entirely on the caprice of the Amir.
 Lumsden, relying on regular updates from Herbert Edwardes in Peshawar, requested permission to return to India, but his service in Afghanistan was deemed vital in the interests of the Empire by the Governor General.
 On 1 September 1857 he received news from his friend John Nicholson that his younger brother William had been killed in Delhi, whilst later that month he was informed Nicholson himself had been killed.
 On 15 May 1858, Lumsden was instructed to return to India.
 He was gazetted lieutenant-colonel and resumed life with the Guides.
 His services were recognised by John Lawrence who remarked of him:

+"One of the ablest and best military officers in the service.
+He has distinguished himself in the Afghan war, both the Punjab wars, and in most of the border fights on the Peshawar frontier in the last ten years.
+He raised, organised and commanded the famous Guide corps.
+While he was absent at Kandahar, the corps performed excellent service before Delhi.
+Therefore, in undertaking the Candahar mission, Major Lumsden missed the opportunity of commanding his corps and of winning rank and distinction before Delhi; while on the other hand he gained little but honour and risk in the interior in Afghanistan".